 Search Exchange Internet Marketing Conference - Day 2

-Ask a room of search engine marketers to give a definition of SEO, and for more than a few seconds, you’ll hear the nervous rustling of chairs, pens and laptops.
+Ask a room of search engine marketers to give a definition of SEO, and for more than a few seconds, you’ll hear the nervous rustling of chairs, pens, and laptops.
 After the initial silence wears off, a handful of people speak up to give their answers: “Working with search engines to increase organic search” to “Optimizing websites through on-site and off-site tactics.”
-A few years ago, the crowd may have given a resounding shout of LINKBUILDING!
-However, if there is one key take away from the SEO portion of SearchExchange, it’s that link building for link buildings sake isn't the top dog.
+A few years ago, the crowd may have given a resounding shout of link building!

 Search Exchange Day Two featured experts like Arnie Kuenn from Vertical Measures, Elizabeth Osmeloski from Search Engine Land, and Time Resnick from Moz – just to name a few!
 Each presenter had a unique viewpoint on today’s SEO landscape.
 Below, read three key takeaways:

 As digital marketers and SEO’s, we typically look at websites the way end users do.
 Is this site easy to navigate?
 Are we sending users to the right place?
 However, Brian McDowell of Conductor, Inc., stressed us to also see websites as Google bots do.
 Don’t just assume that Google can understand your CMS structure.
 Use the tools available to you through Google Webmaster Tools daily to ensure Google can index your information properly.
 Also, check your page speed – it’s important!

 Updating and improving the usability of a site that Google can’t see is pointless when it comes to organic search, so be sure to take all of the above factors into consideration during the web development process as well as site maintenance after the site launches!